What The Best Sales Closers Taught Me About Selling Online

 Sam wore a gold ring with the inscription “sum tertius”.

-Sam’s explained that Master Closers put God first in their life, the other guy second and themselves always third.
+Sam’s explained that Master Closers put God first, the other guy second and themselves third.

 For the non-believers, I have seen some variations of I AM THIRD, such as Putting Family first, the other guy second and yourself third.

-Putting yourself third is actually how you become No 1 in sales and business.
+Putting yourself third is how you become No 1 in sales and business.

 Don’t let greed for a sales commission get in the way of success.